This doth be a machine-wrought text which may contain errors!

 |---|---|---|

-| Local Disk | Storage directly within the machine | SSD, HDD in a PC or server |
+| Local disk | Storage directly within the machine | SSD, HDD in a PC or server |

-| NAS | Network storage shared ‘twixt devices | Synology, TrueNAS |
+| NAS | Network storage shared amongst devices | Synology, TrueNAS |

-| SAN | Dedicated storage network for high performance | Used in large data centres |
+| SAN | Dedicated storage network for high prowess | Used in great datacenters |

-| Cloud Storage | Storage with a cloud provider | OneDrive, Google Drive, S3 |
+| Cloud storage | Storage with a cloud provider | OneDrive, Google Drive, S3 |

 NAS vs. SAN